 This audience is different to the audience that would find you on social media because they’re looking for information in a different place.
 There’s usually little overlap.
 And, if these visitors like what they see, they may even follow you on social media.
 Yes blog posts can increase your social media following.

 3. It can be repurposed into social media posts

 Why do double the work?
-Blog posts can easily be repurposed into social media posts.
-From this post we plan to spawn about 10 instagram posts, 4 instagram reels (our first – eek!), 20 facebook posts, 5 – 10 LinkedIn posts, 25 Pinterest pins and possibly even a Clubhouse discussion (we’re new on Clubhouse so we’ll see!).
+You can easily repurpose blog posts into social media posts.
+From this post we plan to spawn a podcast episode, some instagram posts, instagram reels , facebook posts, and possibly a LinkedIn post or two.
+We can (and probably will) use it as the basis for our weekly email.
 We may not use all of these posts but the potential is there.